spacelift-io/terraform-provider-spacelift/docs/resources/stack_destructor.md

 # spacelift_stack_destructor (Resource)

+~> **Note:** Destroying this resource will delete the resources in the stack.
+If this resource needs to be deleted and the resources in the stacks are to be preserved, ensure that the `deactivated` attribute is set to `true`.

 `spacelift_stack_destructor` is used to destroy the resources of a Stack before deleting it. `depends_on` should be used to make sure that all necessery resources (environment variables, roles, integrations, etc.) are still in place when the destruction run is executed.

 ## Example Usage